 Amendatory Language:

-4. The data and methods used to incorporate individual aspects of demand surge on personal and commercial residential losses, inclusive of the effects from building material costs, labor costs, contents costs, and repair time will be reviewed.
+4. The data and methods used to incorporate individual aspects of demand surge on personal and commercial residential hurricane losses, inclusive of the effects from building material costs, labor costs, contents costs, legal and claims environment, and repair time will be reviewed.

-How the model accounts for economic inflation associated with past insurance experience will be reviewed.
+How the hurricane model accounts for economic inflation associated with past insurance experience will be reviewed.

-How the model accounts for flood and storm surge losses will be reviewed.
+The treatment of flood and storm surge losses in the determination of modeled hurricane losses will be reviewed.

 7. All referenced literature will be reviewed, in hard copy or electronic form, to determine applicability.

-A-5 Policy Conditions
+A-5 Hurricane Policy Conditions

 The methods used in the development of mathematical distributions to reflect the effects of deductibles and policy limits shall be actuarially sound.

-The relationship among the modeled deductible loss costs shall be reasonable.
+The relationship among the modeled deductible hurricane loss costs shall be reasonable.

-Deductible loss costs shall be calculated in accordance with s.
+Deductible hurricane loss costs shall be calculated in accordance with s.
 627.701(5)(a), F.S.

-Purpose: For a given windspeed and building type, losses may fall below the deductible or above the policy limit; and therefore, the distribution of losses is important.
+Purpose: For a given windspeed and building type, hurricane losses may fall below the deductible or above the policy limit.
+Therefore, the distribution of hurricane losses is important.

 The determination of insurance coverage for a commercial residential policy is dependent upon the contractual responsibility of the condo unit owner or condo unit renter and that of the condominium association and the building owner.
-It is important that these responsibilities be appropriately accounted for in modeling loss cost projections and commercial residential probable maximum loss levels.
+It is important that these responsibilities be appropriately accounted for in modeling hurricane loss cost projections and commercial residential hurricane probable maximum loss levels.

 Relevant Form: G-5, Actuarial Standards Expert Certification

+A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data)

+A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data)

+A-6, Logical Relationship to Hurricane Risk (Trade Secret Item)

 Disclosures

-Describe the methods used in the model to treat deductibles (both flat and percentage), policy limits, and insurance-to-value criteria when projecting loss costs and probable maximum loss levels.
+Describe the methods used in the hurricane model to treat deductibles (both flat and percentage), policy limits, and insurance-to-value criteria when projecting hurricane loss costs and hurricane probable maximum loss levels.
+Discuss data or documentation used to validate the method used by the hurricane model.

-Describe whether, and if so how, the model treats policy exclusions and loss settlement provisions.
+Describe whether, and if so how, the hurricane model treats policy exclusions and loss settlement provisions.

-Provide an example of how insurer loss (loss net of deductibles) is calculated.
-Discuss data or documentation used to validate the method used by the model.

-Example:
+Complete the following table using the method implemented in the hurricane model.